Get insider access

 -33.26 dB

-These buds have a decent noise isolation performance when it comes to full-range noise, even though they don't have an active noise cancelling (ANC) system.
-While they make a minor dent in bass-range noise like the low rumbles of bus engines.
-They do a better job of cutting down mid- and treble-range noise, like people talking and the high-pitched hum of computer fans.
+These buds have a decent noise isolation performance when it comes to full-range noise, even though they don't have an active noise cancelling (ANC) system, thanks to their foam ear tips filling your ear canal.
+While they make a minor dent in bass-range noise like the low rumbles of bus engines, they do a better job of cutting down mid- and treble-range noise, like people talking and the high-pitched hum of computer fans.

 6.2